fredlcore/BSB-LAN/docs/EN/homeautomation.md

 - Set **MQTT Usage** to **plain text**.
 - Set **MQTT Broker Server** to the hostname of your MQTT broker (such as the mosquitto server).

 If your home automation system supports MQTT auto-discovery (as is the case with Home Assistant), you can call URL command `/M1!<x>` and BSB-LAN will send auto-discovery messages for **all available parameters** from device ID `<x>` to the MQTT broker and thus to the home automation system.
+Please take note that if you don't have write-enabled parameters in BSB-LAN, all parameters will be reported as read-only parameters in Home Assistant.
+If you later change that setting in BSB-LAN, you have to start the auto-discovery process again.
 You may have to clean up afterwards or send a removal message for all these parameters using URL command `/M0!<x>` if you don't want to use this feature anymore.

 Otherwise, if you want to set up your own connection details, the topic structure of BSB-LAN is as follows:
 `<BSB-LAN MQTT Topic>/<device ID>/<category no.>/<parameter no.>`